solwllms/quiver/README.md

 ### Getting Started

 ``
-Quiver requires SFML.Net, so go ahead and copy the binaries into the lib/ folder.
+Quiver requires OpenTK and OpenAL (and RGB.NET if you fancy), so go ahead and copy the binaries into the lib/ folder.
 ``

 Provided in this source are a number of Visual Studio solutions.
 Find games.sln and build all.